 Woodpecker damage to trees can be a serious problem.
-Woodpecker tree damage can cause trees to become diseased or even to die.
-Because of this it is important to stop woodpecker damage before it hurts or kills beloved trees in your yard.
+Woodpecker tree damage can cause trees to become diseased or even die.
+Because of this, it is important to stop woodpecker damage before it hurts or kills beloved trees in your yard.
 Keep reading to learn more about how to prevent woodpecker damage and the steps for repairing woodpecker damage once it has happened.

 Identification of Woodpecker Damage to Trees